Ancillary Police Powers in Canada

 Police enforce the law, but they must also obey it.
 Statutes circumscribe how law enforcement officers conduct their work.
 Controls on police power are also embedded in the decisions written by judges, spawning a controversial area of legal debate — and of policing itself.
 The courts have handed police many powers to stop, search, and otherwise investigate people in the pursuit of public safety and crime prevention.

 This nuanced book surveys the evolution, application, and future development of judge-made police powers in Canada from various points of view.
-The authors, experts in law, policing, and criminal justice, bring historical perspective, critical legal theory, and empirical analysis to bear on an issue that is fundamental to constitutional protection from state interference with individual liberty.
+The authors, with backgrounds in law, policing, and criminal justice, bring historical perspective, critical legal theory, and empirical analysis to bear on an issue that is fundamental to constitutional protection from state interference with individual liberty.
 The result is a unique and thought-provoking journey into the changing practice of Canadian policing.

 This sophisticated, timely, and substantive investigation of ancillary police powers will have a wide audience among professors and students of law, criminology, and sociology, and among lawyers, judges, police officers, and other legal professionals.

-I know of no single work that attempts to do what this book does so well: bring together into a single account the history of policing, its relation to the common law, the emergence of the doctrine of Ancillary Police Powers, its practical effects, and its theoretical shortcomings.
+I know of no single work that attempts to do what this book does so well: bring together into a single account the history of policing, its relation to the common law, the emergence of the doctrine of ancillary police powers, its practical effects, and its theoretical shortcomings.
 This book is unusually diverse and substantive – and it is immensely valuable.
 Robert Diab, coauthor of Search and Seizure

 John W. Burchill is an instructor at the University of Manitoba, chief of staff with the Winnipeg Police Service, and president of the Winnipeg Police Museum and Historical Society.
 He received the Lieutenant Governor of Manitoba’s Award for Historical Preservation in 2020 and was inducted into the Governor General of Canada's Order of Merit in 2010.
 His publications include volumes 1 and 2 of Pioneer Policemen: The History of the Manitoba Provincial Police.